kyma-project/kyma/docs/serverless-v2/06-01-function-cr.md

 type: Custom Resource
 ---

 The `functions.serverless.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to manage lambdas within Kyma.
-To get the up-to-date CRD and show the output in the `yaml` format, run this command:
+To get the up-to-date CRD and show the output in the YAML format, run this command:

 ```bash
 kubectl get crd functions.serverless.kyma-project.io -o yaml